adonisjs/v6-docs/content/docs/guides/installation.md

 ## Building for production

-Since AdonisJS applications are written in TypeScript, they must get compiled to JavaScript before running in production.
+Since AdonisJS applications are written in TypeScript, they must be compiled into JavaScript before running in production.

 You may create the JavaScript output using the `node ace build` command.
 The JavaScript output is written to the `build` directory.